riferrei/pacman-with-elasticsearch/README.md

   </tr>
   <tr border="1">
     <td align="left">APP_NAME</td>
-    <td align="left">Allows you to customize the game URL and how some backend resources will be named.</td>
+    <td align="left">Allows you to customize part of the game URL and how some backend resources will be named.</td>
     <td align="center">Yes</td>
     <td align="center">app-name</td>
   </tr>